sissaschool/xmlschema/doc/extras.rst

 The module *xmlschema.extras.codegen* provides an abstract base class :class:`AbstractGenerator` for generate source code from parsed XSD schemas.
-The Jinja2 engine is embedded in that class and empowered with a set of custom filters and tests for accessing to defined XSD schema components.
+The Jinja2 engine is embedded in that class and is empowered with a set of custom filters and tests for accessing to defined XSD schema components.